ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    can be used to prevent --- or at least mitigate --- these types of attacks.
    See {{upload-extensions}}.
 [OPEN ISSUE: No such extension has been implemented, so we're not yet sure if the current mechanism is sufficient.]
+1. The choice of VDAF can impact the computation required for a DAP Task.
+For instance, the Poplar1 VDAF {{!VDAF}} when configured to compute a set of heavy hitters requires each measurement to be of the same bit-length which all parties need to agree on prior to VDAF execution.
+The computation required for such tasks can increase superlinearly as multiple rounds of evaluation are needed for each bit of the measurement value.

+   When dealing with variable length inputs (e.g domain names), it is necessary to pad them to convert into fixed-size measurements.
+When computing the heavy hitters from a batch of such measurements, we can early-abort the Poplar1 execution once we have reached the padding region for a candidate measurement.
+For smaller length inputs, this significantly reduces the cost of communication between Aggregators and the steps required for the computation.
+However, malicious Clients can still generate maximum length inputs forcing the system to always operate at worst-case performance.

+   Therefore, care must be taken that a DAP deployment can comfortably handle computation of measurements for arbitrarily large sizes, otherwise, it may result in a DoS possibility for the entire system.

 ## Threat model